This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 This recipe features lean ground turkey, mint, fresh lemon zest, all baked together in one zesty meatball.
 Lighter in calories and a real change-up in the normal everyday meal plan, you can’t help but love them!

 Plus you can make them in advance, cool, freeze, and have handy to use fresh meatballs whenever you want them.
 So easy!

 I mean I snacked on a few of these before serving them up for dinner.
 Let me just say, plain and hot out of the oven these meatballs were excellent.
 So yes, you can eat them plain like an appetizer meatball.
 A platter full of them on little party picks would not be a bad way to serve them.

 BUT try this platter.

-Flatbreads, meatballs, sliced fresh tomatoes and any kind of creamy cool spread, all snuggled up together in one gorgeous platter makes dinner special.
+Flatbreads, meatballs, sliced fresh tomatoes and any creamy cool spread, all snuggled up together in one gorgeous platter, makes dinner special.

 Or try flatbreads, tahini, cabbage, meatballs, and a pile of fresh veggies.

 Ohhh or put them over a BIG fresh salad, and add them to this Antipasto Salad to bulk it up a little.